tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 272
 : Text used when a colony has been destroyed by a Mega missile - "BY A DEEP SPACE MISSILE" in the demo, but "BLOWN TO PIECES!"
-This makes it ambigious how the colony was destroyed.
+This makes it ambiguous how the colony was destroyed.
 This might be because one of the Swixaran large ships has a self-destruct hardpoint that works as a Mega missile.